danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 ## Structs

-[Swift Docs]({{page.swift-docs}}) describes structs like this: "Structures are general-purpose, flexible constructs that become the building blocks of your program’s code.
+[Swift Docs]({{page.swift-docs}}) describes structs like this: "Structs are general-purpose, flexible constructs that become the building blocks of your program’s code.
 You define properties and methods to add functionality to your structures and classes using the same syntax you use to define constants, variables, and functions."

 In short, if you need to pass values around, structs are great and give you better data integrity than you get with classes.
 It took me a while to start using structs, but now I can't live without them.

-For instance, the following struct defines a food order with an immutable order number and item collection:
+For instance, the following struct defines a food order with an immutable order number and food items:

 ```swift
 struct FoodOrder: Codable {